CallWhatsApp

 A control fault and a motor fault can look identical from the room.
 Part replacement should only follow testing.

-3. Frozen Coil or Protection Stop
+3. Frozen Coil Or Protection Stop

 • Airflow was present earlier and then stopped or fell to almost nothing.